Form preview

 01

-Download the form from the IRS website or a reliable source.
+Obtain the form from the IRS website or a trusted tax resource.

 02

-Enter your personal information at the top, including your Social Security number and filing status.
+Provide your personal information at the top, including your Social Security Number (SSN).

 03